xiaxin1998/COTREC/README.md

 + Diginetica: beta=0.001, alpha=0.005, eps=0.5

 Datasets are available at Dropbox: https://www.dropbox.com/sh/j12um64gsig5wqk/AAD4Vov6hUGwbLoVxh3wASg_a?dl=0 The datasets are already preprocessed and encoded by pickle.

+Some people may encounter a cudaError in line 50 or line 74 when running our codes if your numpy and pytorch version are different with ours.
+Currently, we haven't found the solution to resolve the version problem.
+If you have this problem, please try to change numpy and pytorch version same with ours.